 The Traffic Manager can also check client certificates using OCSP (Online Certificate Status Protocol).
 OCSP is an alternative to Certificate Revocation Lists (CRLs) and allows the Traffic Manager to obtain the revocation status of a client certificate.
 Clients making TLS connections can request that the virtual server supply status information for the server's certificate as part of the TLS handshake.
-Enable OCSP Stapling to instruct the Traffic Manager to retrieve the necessary OCSP responses and include them in its handshake messages.
+Enable "OCSP Stapling" to instruct the Traffic Manager to retrieve the necessary OCSP responses and include them in its handshake messages.

-The Traffic Manager's SSL capability is described in detail in CHAPTER 13.
+The Traffic Manager's SSL capability is described in detail in "SSL Encryption" on page 193.